VasilMG/Django-ExchangeLogisticsApp/README.md

  - django rest framework
  - bootstrap

- This project has both - server side rendering and APIs.
- All endpoints are visible in the swagger url -- - http://127.0.0.1:8000/swagger-ui/
+ This project has both - server side rendering and APIs. (includes tests for all functionalities) All endpoints are visible in the swagger url -- - http://127.0.0.1:8000/swagger-ui/